microsoft/vscode-docs/docs/languages/css.md

 As this is the only command in the file, you can execute it by pressing `kb(workbench.action.tasks.build)` (**Run Build Task**).
 The sample Sass/Less file should not have any compile problems, so by running the task all that happens is a corresponding `styles.css` file is created.

 Since in more complex environments there can be more than one build task we prompt you to pick the task to execute after pressing `kb(workbench.action.tasks.build)` (**Run Build Task**).
-In addition we allow you to scan the output for compile problems (errors and warnings).
-Depending on the compiler select an apropriate entry in the list to scan the tool output for errors and warnings.
+In addition, we allow you to scan the output for compile problems (errors and warnings).
+Depending on the compiler select an appropriate entry in the list to scan the tool output for errors and warnings.
 If you don't want to scan the output select **Never scan the build output** from the presented list.

 At this point, you should see an additional file show up in the file list `sample.html`.